Azure/bicep-registry-modules/avm/res/insights/private-link-scope/README.md

 ### Parameter: `accessModeSettings.queryAccessMode`

 Specifies the default access mode of queries through associated private endpoints in scope.
+Default is "Open" if no private endpoints are configured and will be set to "PrivateOnly" if private endpoints are configured.
+Override default behaviour by explicitly providing a value.

-- Required: Yes
+- Required: No
 - Type: string
 - Allowed:
   ```Bicep